AntObiyan/Azure-SOC/README.md

 ## Conclusion

-In this project, a mini honeynet was constructed in Microsoft Azure and log sources were integrated into a Log Analytics workspace.
-Microsoft Sentinel was employed to trigger alerts and create incidents based on the ingested logs.
-Additionally, metrics were measured in the insecure environment before security controls were applied, and then again after implementing security measures.
-It is noteworthy that the number of security events and incidents were drastically reduced after the security controls were applied, demonstrating their effectiveness.
+In this project, a small-scale honeynet was built in Microsoft Azure, and log sources were integrated into a Log Analytics workspace.
+Microsoft Sentinel was used to initiate alerts and incidents based on the logs collected.
+Security metrics were initially measured in the unsecured environment before implementing security controls, and then again after their implementation.
+Notably, the number of security events and incidents significantly decreased after the security controls were applied, indicating their effectiveness.

-It is worth noting that if the resources within the network were heavily utilized by regular users, it is likely that more security events and alerts may have been generated within the 24-hour period following the implementation of the security controls.
+It's important to mention that if the network resources were heavily utilized by regular users, there might have been more security events and alerts generated within the 24-hour period following the implementation of security controls